e.l.f. Cosmetics 'Vanity Vandals' Film: Key Findings

 The initiative builds on last year’s "Cosmetic Criminals," continuing e.l.f.’s push to make light of consumer behavior.

-"At e.l.f., everything starts with our community," said Patrick O’Keefe, Chief Integrated Marketing Officer.
+"At e.l.f., everything starts with our community," Patrick O’Keefe, chief integrated marketing officer, said in a press release.

 "We saw this growing conversation around messy shared bathroom spaces and beauty routines, and we knew we had to show them we were listening in a way that is unmistakably e.l.f."

-Social content around messy sinks and vanities has already drawn millions of views, while nearly one in five people reportedly say they’ve ended a relationship over bathroom habits, per the brand.
+Social content around messy sinks and vanities has already drawn millions of views.

 View this post on Instagram